 Under this option some of the local governments would issue local 30-year bond debt with BRF as source of revenue for payment of debt service.
 This option was proposed under HB 70 (2010 session) and later withdrawn.
-This option could increase the funding capacity by ~\$90 million to partially offset the projected \$385 million funding shortfall.
-Under this option, the fee will be used to pay local ENR debt over a 30-year period rather than over 15-years currently, and the fund would have reduced future funding capacity as bonds get fully paid off.
-Clearly, this option alone will not generate sufficient funds to meet the anticipated shortfall, but could be used in conjunction with the fee increase.
+This option could have increased the funding capacity by ~\$90 million to partially offset the projected \$385 million funding shortfall.
+Under this option, the fee would have been used to pay local ENR debt over a 30-year period rather than over 15-years, and the fund would have reduced future funding capacity.
+Clearly, this option alone would have not generated sufficient funds to meet the anticipated shortfall, but could have been used in conjunction with the fee increase.
+However, this option did not receive sufficient legislative support at the time.
+This option could be revisited in the future.